kubernetes/community/contributors/design-proposals/testing/test-frameworks-repo.md

 The consensus in [this email
 thread](https://groups.google.com/a/kubernetes.io/d/msg/steering/LA9WiFnl6PI/os48-c3HCgAJ)
-seems to be that sig-testing are the natural owners.
+seems to be that in the context of SIGs needing to own all things, sig-testing are the natural owners.

+In the context of day-to-day looking after the integration test framework which would initially live in this repo: @apelisse, @totherme, and @hoegaarden are currently doing this in the kubectl repo, and are happy to keep doing so here.

 ## Alternatives considered